South Westland native bird numbers double due to conservation

 Te Rūnanga o Makaawhio Pouarahi Kara Edwards said a long term commitment is needed to ensure these kind of results.

-"I think tha'’s been the secret here you've got a place where concerted efforts been applied over 24 years.
+"I think that’s been the secret here - you've got a place where concerted effort's been applied over 24 years.

 "It gives the whole biodiversity a chance to recover," said Edwards.